European Super League: Format

 Following the format for the initial stages of the European basketball's EuroLeague, the proposed competition would feature 20 clubs that would take part in matches against each other.
 15 of these clubs would be "permanent members", and were dubbed "founding clubs".
-The founding clubs would govern the competition's operation, while 5 places would be given to clubs through a qualifying mechanism focused on the teams who performed best in their country's most recent domestic-league season.
+The founding clubs would govern the competition's operation, while five places would be given to clubs through a qualifying mechanism focused on the teams who performed best in their country's most recent domestic-league season.

-Each year, the competition would see the teams split into 2 groups of 10 clubs, playing home-and-away games in a double round-robin format for 18 group games per team, with fixtures set to take place midweek to avoid disrupting the clubs' involvement in their domestic leagues.
+Each year, the competition would see the teams split into two groups of ten clubs, playing home-and-away games in a double round-robin format for 18 group games per team, with fixtures set to take place midweek to avoid disrupting the clubs' involvement in their domestic leagues.
 At the end of these group matches, the top three of each group would qualify for the quarter-finals, while the teams finishing fourth and fifth from each group would compete in two-legged play-offs to decide the last two quarter-finalists.
 The remainder of the competition would take place in a four-week span at the end of the season, with the quarter-finals and semi-finals featuring two-legged ties, while the final would be contested as a single fixture at a neutral venue.
 Each season of the competition would feature 197 games: 180 in the group stage and 17 in the knockout stage.

-On 15 October 2021, it was announced that the European Super League Company, led by Real Madrid, FC Barcelona and Juventus, was planning an open league with two divisions of 20 clubs each, intended to compete with the Champions League and Europa League.
+On 15 October 2021, it was announced that the European Super League Company, led by Real Madrid, Barcelona and Juventus, was planning an open league with two divisions of 20 clubs each, intended to compete with the Champions League and Europa League.